[MEDIA COVERAGE] IN SEARCH OF THE JANUS STRUCTURE: GREENING THE PRODUCTION OF CLEAN ENERGY

 Nevertheless, on the path to discovery—a core element of scientific research—challenges always exist.
 “The most difficult aspect of this study was selecting a material that simultaneously satisfies three conditions for the photocatalytic water-splitting reaction to occur effectively,” Nguyễn Trần Gia Bảo and Dr Nguyễn Tuấn Hưng recalled.

-The first condition requires good light absorption (semiconductors with a small bandgap), where energy levels suit the water-splitting reaction.
-The second condition demands a low chemical barrier on the catalyst surface to facilitate the reaction.
-The third condition, which must be met concurrently, involves high electron mobility to prevent the recombination of electrons and holes.
+The first condition requires strong light absorption, corresponding to semiconductors with a suitably small bandgap and energy levels compatible with water-splitting reactions.
+The second demands a low chemical barrier at the catalyst surface to facilitate reaction kinetics.
+The third, which must be achieved concurrently, involves high electron mobility to suppress electron–hole recombination.

 From 20 material pairs, the group identified three most promising heterostructures: WSe2-SWSe, WSe2-TeWSe, and WS2-SMoSe.
 Among these, WS2-SMoSe achieved the highest solar-to-hydrogen energy conversion efficiency—16.62%.
 Many other structures also reached between 14% and just under 16.62%.
 “These efficiencies all surpass the 10% threshold—a figure typically regarded as the benchmark for commercial viability,” the research team shared, noting the promising signals.